The Other Side

 And the practice of dressing up may have started as a way to hide from aggrieved ghosts, some of those recently dead Jack-types who were still roaming the area in search of vengeance.

-I am aware that in many parts of the world right now it is warm and sunny (maybe too warm and sunny), that I'm only speaking of the weather in my little corner of the planet which at the moment happens to be conducive to spectral photos and blog topics.
+I am aware that in many parts of the world right now it is warm and sunny (probably too warm and too sunny), that I'm only speaking of the weather in my little corner of the planet which at the moment happens to be conducive to spectral photos and blog topics.

 But when November arrives the natural world in most of the Northern Hemisphere is at the end of a life cycle; the timing of these tributes to death makes symbolic sense and can, beyond the commercial hype, feel naturally eerie.